In the light of the government announcement of March 20th, all pubs are now closed until further notice.

 If you can give any of our pubs some support through these terrible times by buying some takeaway food or drink, please do so.
 Our pubs need as much support of possible if they're going to still be there for us when the crisis is over.

 grid reference TM 131 498

-A large comfortable pub with emphasis on food.
+Large comfortable pub with emphasis on food.
 Children's play area in garden.
-There is a toilet for disabled customers.
+Disabled toilet.

 The core of the building dates from the mid 16th century, though much of it is 19th and 20th century.